5 Texts To Send Someone When You Want Different Things & Need To Move On

 Sometimes the hardest part is just getting the ball rolling.
 If you’ve decided you want to end the relationship, but feel it's best to do it face to face, just let them know you need some time to talk.

 “Hey, this is a really difficult text to write, but I’m guessing you’ve noticed I have been struggling with something lately.
 Basically, I am concerned about where we are going and I really do care so much about you, but I don’t think the relationship is sustainable.
 I'd love to talk to you more about it when you’ve had some time to think about things.”

-Sometimes breaking the news that you want to end things face to face is not feasible, so letting them know in a direct but gentle language how you are feeling can be really helpful for you.
-It's also for them because it's possible they have felt this coming as well.
+Sometimes breaking the news that you want to end things face to face is not feasible, so letting them know how you're feeling using direct but gentle language can be helpful.

 3. Acknowledge That Things Have Been Off Between You Lately